apache/rocketmq-flink/README.md

 ```

 ## Examples

+You can find more examples in directory of `org.apache.rocketmq.flink.legacy.example`

 The following is an example which receive messages from RocketMQ brokers and send messages to broker after processing.

  ```java